scemama/matmul/README.md

 For this particular example, this is less efficient than `O2`.

-### Putting explicitly the bounds in the matrix product
+## Putting explicitly the bounds in matmul

 ```diff
 $ diff main_matmul.f90 main_matmul_bounds.f90